Bachelor of Arts (BA) Degree with a Major in Electrical and Computer Engineering

 Advising

 Rice University provides multiple avenues for undergraduate advising through the Office of Academic Advising, the Rice Residential College system, and academic departments.
 Although students may consult with their Divisional Advisors in their College during the first and second years, they are welcome and encouraged to meet with a major advisor in the Electrical and Computer Engineering Department.
 In particular, ECE students are required to meet with a major advisor in ECE at least during their junior and senior years to discuss their ECE Area of Specialization course selection and Design Courses.
-The ECE Undergraduate Committee currently has five faculty members who serve as major advisors.
+The ECE Undergraduate Committee currently has several faculty members who serve as major advisors.

 Program Restrictions and Exclusions